 The image features Lady Liberty in full stride, with flowing hair and a torch in her right hand, symbolizing enlightenment.
 In her left hand, she carries an olive branch, signifying peace.
 The Capitol building can be seen in the background, and the design includes 50 stars to represent the 50 states.

-From 1986-1991 American Gold Eagle coins were minted with Roman numerals for dates.
-Starting in 1992, the US Mint switch to using Arabic numbers for Gold Eagle dates.
+From 1986 to 1991 American Gold Eagle coins were minted with Roman numerals for dates.
+In 1992, the US Mint switch to using Arabic numbers for Gold Eagle dates.

-The table below shows the mintages by denomination of American Gold Eagle Coins.
+The table below shows the last five years of mintage by denomination of Gold Eagles.